 People were given the opportunity to share their views in a number of different ways, including via phone, email, SMS, letter or by attending a drop-in session at the practice.

+In January 2020, NHS Liverpool CCG took the decision to transfer the majority of Dr Mangarai’s patients to the other two other GP practices in Speke Neighbourhood Health Centre.
 In addition, a small number of patients who live outside of the boundary of these two practices will be transferred to a GP practice closer to their home address.